Plasticity and the Expanded Evolutionary Synthesis:

 I compare gene expression in males and females, from embryo to adult in two organisms: The jewel wasp Nasonia vitripennis and the water-flea Daphnia magna.

-Currently, I’ve published the re-annotated version of the Nasonia genome, as well as a method to detect splicing variants without a reference transcriptome.
-I am in the process of publishing the actual analysis of sex-biased gene expression in Nasonia, but my PhD thesis contains a good preview for those interested enough.
+As a side product of this project, I’ve published the re-annotated version of the Nasonia genome, as well as a method to detect splicing variants without a reference transcriptome.
+I also contributed to the first description of mehtylation patterns in adult Nasonia wasps.

 Phenotypic plasticity and adaptation to new environments: